 Science Archive and the Digital Universe

-About 12 Terabytes (TB) of public data are distributed per year through the ESO archive, following about 10 000 web requests.
-Additionally, more than 2 000 CDs and DVDs of proprietary data are sent out annually to their respective Principal Investigators for observations made on their behalf (service mode).
-The current total archive holding is about 65 TB, with an input rate of about 15 TB per year.
+About 200 Terabytes (TB) of public data are distributed per year through the ESO archive.
+As of October 2017, the total archive holding is about 1.01 Petabytes (PB), 44.8 million files, with an ingestion rate of about 131 TB per year.
 This will soon drastically increase by a factor of 10 or so as the Visible and Infrared Survey Telescope for Astronomy (VISTA) with its near infrared camera will alone produce about 150 TB of data each year.

 ESO's enterprise-class database servers are coordinated between Germany and Chile, and their technology and complexity rivals that of major commercial enterprises such as the international banking community.